 When Weaknesses Become Strengths

-The next time you think about spinning a spotless, flawless and immaculate corporate story, consider how you can introduce some gritty reality.
+The next time you think about spinning a spotless, flawless and immaculate corporate story, consider how you can introduce some weaknesses and humanity to your characters.

 Endear yourself more deeply to your stakeholders by showing how you’ve overcome challenges and weaknesses to be who you are today.
 Show your vulnerabilities.
 Be human, authentic and real.